Titans finish perfect season with second straight volleyball title

 Duenas, on the next point, served an ace.

-At 24-13, Malana, putting an exclamation point on a superb season, drilling the match-ending spike up the middle.
+At 24-13, Malana, putting an exclamation point on a superb season, drilled the match-ending spike up the middle.

 “It’s really shocking,” Malana said.
 “I feel excited and happy.”